 - 6.2.1 The detailed complex advertising, tendering and reporting processes imposed by the EU Procurement Regulations are not fully covered in Contract Standing Orders.
 Separate advice and instructions may be issued from time to time by the Corporate Procurement Manager and Borough Solicitor relating to the EU Procurement Regulations.
 Such advice and instructions will be deemed to be incorporated into Contract Standing Orders and can be found on the intranet under Staff Information/Procurement.
 In the event of any conflict between Contract Standing Orders and the EU Procurement Directives, the EU Procurement Directives will prevail. - 6.2.2 Works contracts generally fall under the scope of construction projects, such as new build, or major renovations involving the bringing together of different services and supplies.
 If in doubt, either consult either the Corporate Procurement Manager or Borough Solicitor or apply the Services or Supplies thresholds.
-Some services, such as Legal and personnel placement services are exempt from EU Procurement Regulations21. - 6.2.3 'Open, restricted, negotiated, innovation partnership, competitive procedure with negotiation and competitive dialogue procedures' are the procurement procedures applied via the EU Procurement Directive, whereby: - a) in the case of open procedures, any interested Supplier may submit a tender; - b) In the case of restricted procedures, any Supplier may request to participate and only suppliers invited by the Council after short listing may submit a tender; - c) In the case of the negotiated procedures, the Council consults with the Supplier of its choice and negotiates the terms of the contract with one or more of these. - d) In the case of the competitive dialogue procedure22, the Council conducts a dialogue with the suppliers admitted to that procedure, with the aim of developing one or more suitable alternatives capable of meeting its requirements, and on the basis of which the suppliers chosen are invited to tender. - e) In the case of the innovation partnership the Council conducts a dialogue with the suppliers admitted to that procedure, with the aim of developing a new product or service not currently on the market - f) In the case of the competitive procedure with negotiation, any Supplier may request to participate and only suppliers invited by the Council after shortlisting may submit a tender. - 6.2.4 The advice of the Corporate Procurement Manager and/or the Borough Solicitor must be sought where the contracting officer is unclear about an aspect of the EU Procurement Regulations or is intending to use the negotiated, innovation partnership, competitive procedure with negotiation or competitive dialogue procedure. - 6.2.5 The officer must confirm as appropriate that Prior Information Notices (PIN), Contract Notices and Contract Award Notices, where required for the EU Procedure, have been placed in the Official Journal of the European Union using the In-Tend E-tendering system.
+Some services, such as Legal and postal services follow a light touch regime which does not need the full EU Procurement Regulations to be followed. - 6.2.3 'Open, restricted, negotiated, innovation partnership, competitive procedure with negotiation and competitive dialogue procedures' are the procurement procedures applied via the EU Procurement Directive, whereby: - a) in the case of open procedures, any interested Supplier may submit a tender; - b) In the case of restricted procedures, any Supplier may request to participate and only suppliers invited by the Council after short listing may submit a tender; - c) In the case of the negotiated procedures, the Council consults with the Supplier of its choice and negotiates the terms of the contract with one or more of these. - d) In the case of the competitive dialogue procedure, the Council conducts a dialogue with the suppliers admitted to that procedure, with the aim of developing one or more suitable alternatives capable of meeting its requirements, and on the basis of which the suppliers chosen are invited to tender. - e) In the case of the innovation partnership the Council conducts a dialogue with the suppliers admitted to that procedure, with the aim of developing a new product or service not currently on the market - f) In the case of the competitive procedure with negotiation, any Supplier may request to participate and only suppliers invited by the Council after shortlisting may submit a tender. - 6.2.4 The advice of the Corporate Procurement Manager and/or the Borough Solicitor must be sought where the contracting officer is unclear about an aspect of the EU Procurement Regulations or is intending to use the negotiated, innovation partnership, competitive procedure with negotiation or competitive dialogue procedure. - 6.2.5 The officer must confirm as appropriate that Prior Information Notices (PIN), Contract Notices and Contract Award Notices, where required for the EU Procedure, have been placed in the Official Journal of the European Union using the In-Tend E-tendering system.
 The Corporate Procurement Team will assist with this.

-A PIN Notice (Prior Information Notice) or a PIN with call for competition can be issued via OJEU anytime between 12 months and 52 days prior to the issuing of a Contract Notice.
-The issuing of a PIN will shorten the minimum timescales for tender response (see Appendix B).
+A PIN Notice (Prior Information Notice) or a PIN with call for competition can be issued via OJEU anytime between 12 months and 35 days prior to the issuing of a Contract